Taff Vale Rly Co v Amalgamated Society of Rly Servants: Facts

 A trade union, called the Amalgamated Society of Railway Servants, went on strike to protest against the company's treatment of John Ewington, who had been refused higher pay and was punished for his repeated requests by being moved to a different station.
 When the Taff Vale Railway Company employed replacement staff, the strikers engaged in a sabotage campaign, greasing the rails and uncoupling the carriages.
 The Taff Vale Railway Company thus decided to engage with the union for the purpose of collective bargaining and the workers returned to work.
-The Railway Company, however, decided to sue the union for damages and won.
+The company, however, decided to sue the union for damages and won.

 Previously it had been thought that trade unions could not be sued, because they were unincorporated entities, under the law of trusts.

 Mr Justice Farwell held in favour of the company.
 His decision was reversed by the Court of Appeal, but restored on further appeal to the House of Lords.